SebGrobelny/NBAAnalytics/README.md

 	I then began interning with Niche Holdings based out of San Francisco.
 There I implement XML and HTML parsers using BeautifulSoup that automate data collections across a variety of different sites looking for financial information about companies publicly trading on the stock market.
 I have also gained proficiency at OpenSSL technology for client server interaction.
 Please feel free to reach out to Justin Howe at justinxhowe@gmail.com for any questions about the nature of the project.

 	As of now I currently tutor UC Davis's operating systems class.
 The class itself is driven towards projects in C that build off of the development of a user level thread library as the projects expanded into thread storage and the implementation of a virtual file system.
-As a tutor I help guide students in a broader understanding of the concepts while also helping them debug and design the projects in C. I pride myself on being able to take the very technical terms and utilize visual aids along with simple examples so as to guide my students toward a greater understanding of the material.
+As a tutor I help guide students in a broader understanding of the concepts while also helping them debug and design the projects in C. As a non-native English speaker, I pride myself on being able to take the very technical terms and utilize visual aids along with simple examples so as to guide my students toward a greater understanding of the material.
 Please feel free to reach out to my supervisor Inez Anders at cianders@ucdavis.edu.

 	For me Software Development was something I first picked up my Sophomore year in college when taking my first object-oriented programming class in C and honed as a tutor for a class with deeper applications.
 But the programming skills I have acquired at UC Davis and in my internship experience come second to the lifelong communication skills and teambuilding skills that I have developed throughout my education at UC Davis and while participating in the Young Entrepreneurs at Haas program.
 I feel as if that is my strongest asset as a Software Engineer and something that I would very much like to showcase in future interviews, and if I'm lucky enough, as a Back End Developer for the Sacramento Kings.